lrtsuser/LRTS/README.md

 LRTS is an extensive, large-scale dataset for test prioritization research.

 LRTS curates historical CI builds with real CI failures from GitHub and Jenkins CI.
 LRTS currently has 21K CI builds with 57K test-suite runs from 10 popular, large- scale open-source projects.
-Builds span 2020 to 2023.
+Builds span from 2020 to 2023.

 *We are including more collected builds and updating our docs/scripts.
 Please stay tune for more updates.*